Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 {% endnavtab %}
 {% endnavtabs %}

-Note the following in the above response:
+Note the following in the response:

-- `<title>Simple Bookstore App</title>` - this indicates that we're connected
+- `<title>Simple Bookstore App</title>` - indicates that we're connected
   properly to the `BookInfo` app as expected.
 - `server: istio-envoy` - shows that the Istio mesh network is in use for the `BookInfo` product page.